garrandall/popular-music-data/tracks/check-young-thug.md

 Mamacita that dick, they gon' snitch on that dick
 And she screamin' loud, she can't secret that dick Mama a beast on that dick
-If she bad, I'ma gon' an' Four Season that bitch
+If she bad, I'ma gon' and Four Season that bitch
 Eat that, lil' bitch, I'ma feast that lil' bitch, mm